 Are You a Candidate?

-You must be 21 years old or older to be considered a good candidate for a refractive IOL procedure.
+You must be 21 years old or older to be considered a good candidate for RLE.
 In addition, you must have stable vision for the six months leading up to your procedure, and you must have healthy eyes, with no history of eye disease.
 Finally, it is important that you understand and accept the risks associated with procedures involving the implantation of refractive IOLs.

 Many experts believe that the best candidates for refractive lens exchange are people with moderate to high farsightedness, and those with farsightedness who are over age 45 and have presbyopia (the latter have a lower risk of retinal detachment than people with high myopia).

-Refractive lens exchange.
-This is considered an elective procedure, so it is not covered by insurance.
+Refractive lens exchange is considered an elective procedure, so it is not covered by insurance.
 It typically costs more than LASIK and other laser vision correction procedures.
 Expect to pay around $4,000 per eye, or more.
-If this sounds prohibitive, you likely still have options; look into whether your company offers a Flexible Spending Account (FSA) or Health Savings Account (HSA).
-These accounts allow you to use pre-tax dollars to pay for your procedure.
+If this sounds prohibitive, you likely still have options; look into whether your company offers a Flexible Spending Account (FSA) or Health Savings Account (HSA), and many practices offer financing options.

-Refractive cataract surgery.
-While cataract surgery with a monofocal IOL is usually covered by Medicare, supplemental insurance for people with Medicare, and often by private health insurance or vision insurance, if you have refractive cataract surgery with a premium IOL — one that corrects astigmatism or presbyopia, or allows you see clearly at multiple distances without corrective lenses — you will pay the difference.
+How does the cost of RLE compare with the cost of cataract surgery?
+The pricing is pretty similar.
+Based on recent estimates, the average per-eye cost of cataract surgery is $3,500.
+While cataract surgery with a monofocal IOL is usually covered by Medicare (which can cover upwards of $2,800 of standard cataract surgery), supplemental insurance for people with Medicare, and often by private health insurance or vision insurance, if you have refractive cataract surgery with a premium IOL — one that corrects astigmatism or presbyopia, or allows you see clearly at multiple distances without corrective lenses — you will pay the difference.
 Make sure you speak to your doctor and your insurance company about the cost before proceeding with surgery.